Cyogenus/Xtream-m3u_plus-IPTV-Player-by-My-1/README.md

 Thank you for your support! 😊

 **XTREME IPTV PLAYER by My-1**
+Enhanced platform compatibility for Windows 10, Windows 11, macOS Sequoia, and Linux.
 This IPTV player, built with Python and PyQt5, supports M3U_plus playlists and Xtream Codes API, allowing users to manage and play IPTV channels, movies, and series.

 **Features:**